iminavo/scrum/Readme.md

 Phillip Chen - Our main architect.
 He is from Trois-Rivières, Quebec, Canada.

+Zoey McBragh - A high ranking YAPS project manager.

-Vitar Robasz - A java programmer of seven years, turned PM.
+Vitar Robasz - Our PM, a former java programmer of seven years.

 Aleena de Goors - An automation test engineer.

-Petr Zapletal - ???
+Petr Zapletal - a mid Scala developer.

 Daniil /Dan/ Kmetiuk - Our team lead.